 - 4 cloves garlic, minced

-- 1 teaspoon green chilis or jalapenos, minced
+- 1 teaspoon green chilis (substitute with jalapeños), minced

 Add the spices

 - 1/2 teaspoon red chili powder (substitute with cayenne pepper), to taste